sqlpage/SQLPage/README.md

 - [sqlite](https://www.sqlite.org/index.html)
 - [PostgreSQL](https://www.postgresql.org/), and other compatible databases such as *YugabyteDB*, *CockroachDB* and *Aurora*.
 - [MySQL](https://www.mysql.com/), and other compatible databases such as *MariaDB* and *TiDB*.
+- [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server), and all compatible databases and providers such as *Azure SQL* and *Amazon RDS*.

 ## How it works